lommaks777/alena/.qoder/repowiki/en/content/Frontend Architecture/Quiz Interface.md

 - [api/submit.js](file://api/submit.js)

 ## Core Components
 The quiz interface consists of several core components that work together to create a seamless user experience.
 The primary components include the question container with dynamic visibility, the progress bar for visual feedback, navigation controls for moving between questions, and the result display system that presents personalized feedback.
-The interface handles both text input (for the user's name) and radio button selections (for the nine assessment questions), with JavaScript managing the state of user responses throughout the quiz flow.
+The interface handles both text input (for the user's name and concerns) and radio button selections (for the nine assessment questions), with JavaScript managing the state of user responses throughout the quiz flow.
 The system also includes a booking form that appears after quiz completion, enabling users to schedule a coaching session.
+Key changes include reorganizing the flow to place the name input at the end and adding a new optional question about user concerns.

 **Section sources**
 - [quiz.html](file://quiz.html#L120-L1599)